 With an age-adjusted incidence rate of 4.2 cases/100 000 population, CLL represents the most common leukemia in western countries.
-CLL is a disease of the elderly, with a median age at diagnosis of 72 years, and its long natural history (median survival from diagnosis is 10+ years) reflects an extended period of watchful waiting in most patients.17 Treatment is normally reserved for patients with symptomatic disease, as cure is not a realistic goal with current modalities.
+CLL is a disease of the elderly, with a median age at diagnosis of 72 years, and its long natural history (median survival from diagnosis is 10+ years) reflects an extended period of watchful waiting in most patients.
+Treatment is normally reserved for patients with symptomatic disease, as cure is not a realistic goal with current modalities.

 Common indications to treat patients with CLL include the development of cytopenias (Rai stage 3 or 4 disease), bulky lymphadenopathy or splenomegaly, B-symptoms or rapid lymphocyte doubling (< 3 months).
 Treatment is individualized based on patients' suitability for intensive chemotherapy.
 The combination of fludarabine, cyclophosphamide and rituximab (FCR) has become the standard of care for young, otherwise healthy patients given the results of a recent German CLL Study Group study showing improved PFS (51.8 vs. 32.8 months, p<0.0001) and OS (87% vs. 83%, p=0.012) with the addition of rituximab to FC.
-18 Significant and prolonged neutropenia and leucocytopenia and frequent extramedullary toxicity make this regimen unsuitable for older and less fit individuals.
+11 Significant and prolonged neutropenia and leucocytopenia and frequent extramedullary toxicity make this regimen unsuitable for older and less fit individuals.

 Patients who are not considered fit enough to receive FCR but who are still suitable to receive treatment may derive benefit from several less intensive regimens.
 Chlorambucil, an alkylating agent, has been in use for more than 30 years and can be given in daily, weekly, biweekly and monthly schedules.
 Extramedullary toxicity is generally mild and transient.
 Other alkylator-based regimens, such as cyclophosphamide and prednisone or CVP have been described in CLL (see Table 2).
 The nucleoside analog fludarabine was compared with chlorambucil in a seminal phase 3 study showing improved complete response rates and PFS but similar OS.
 Patients treated with fludarabine in this study had higher rates of severe infection and neutropenia, and the combination of fludarabine and chlorambucil has been associated with unacceptably high rates on severe infection.
 The addition of monoclonal antibodies to induction regimens for less fit patients is an area of active research, but appears promising in early-phase studies.
-Novel agents such as lenalidomide21 and new monoclonal antibodies such as ofatumumab22 have been evaluated in CLL but have yet to find their place in the therapeutic arsenal for this disease.
+Novel agents such as lenalidomide and new monoclonal antibodies such as ofatumumab15 have been evaluated in CLL but have yet to find their place in the therapeutic arsenal for this disease.

-In contrast to initial treatment, there is no established treatment for patients with relapsed or refractory disease.
-While the disease may respond to regimens similar to those used for induction, responses are generally of lesser quality and duration in previously treated patients.
-CLL that is refractory to both nucleoside analogues and alkylating agents has an especially poor prognosis.
-Alemtuzumab has been used successfully as a bridge to allogeneic stem cell transplantation in this setting.
-Responses are generally brief and are frequently associated with opportunistic infection as a result of the intense immunosuppression associated with this agent.
 While survival from diagnosis in CLL may exceed 10 years, survival from the onset of treatment is only 4 years and contrary to widely held belief, 70% of patients with CLL die of causes related to their disease.
 New, more effective treatments for patients with this disease are desperately needed.

 Bendamustine hydrochloride was developed in East Germany in the 1960's.
-23 It is a purine analogue/alkylator hybrid that has shown activity in various cancers.
-24 It is composed of a 2-chloroethylamine group, a benzimidazole ring, and a butyric acid side chain and has been shown to have a unique mechanism of action in comparison to other alkylating agents such as cyclophosphamide or chlorambucil.
-24 Bendamustine is approved by Health Canada for the following indications: 1) indolent non-Hodgkin lymphoma that has progressed during or shortly following treatment with a rituximab regimen; and, 2) previously untreated CLL. ^{25,26}
+16 It is a purine analogue/alkylator hybrid that has shown activity in various cancers.
+17 It is composed of a 2-chloroethylamine group, a benzimidazole ring, and a butyric acid side chain and has been shown to have a unique mechanism of action in comparison to other alkylating agents such as cyclophosphamide or chlorambucil.
+17 Bendamustine is approved by Health Canada for the following indications: 1) indolent non-Hodgkin lymphoma that has progressed during or shortly following treatment with a rituximab regimen; and, 2) previously untreated CLL. ^{18,19}